Olympus E-410 vs Panasonic L10

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Olympus E-410 and Panasonic Lumix DMC- L10 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

-Both the E-410 and the L10 have been discontinued, but can regularly be found used on eBay.
+Both the E-410 and the L10 have been discontinued, but can regularly be found used on ebay.
 The E-410 was replaced by the Olympus E-420, while the L10 does not have a direct successor.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Olympus and Panasonic websites.
+Further information on the features and operation of the E-410 and L10 can be found, respectively, in the Olympus E-410 Manual (free pdf) or the online Panasonic L10 Manual.

 So what conclusions can be drawn?
 Is the Olympus E-410 better than the Panasonic L10 or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.